Main Content start here

 Market Overview

-Global Rare Disease Genetic Testing Market has valued at USD 789.83 million in 2022 and is anticipated to project robust growth in the forecast period with a CAGR of 8.04% % through 2028.
+The Global Rare Disease Genetic Testing Market was valued at USD 881.23 Million in 2024 and is expected to reach USD 1411.30 Million by 2030 with a CAGR of 8.14%.
 Rare Disease Genetic Testing is diagnosis of genetic mutations or alterations that are responsible for rare diseases.
 Rare diseases are characterized by their low prevalence, affecting a small percentage of the population.
 These diseases often have a genetic basis, meaning they are caused by mutations or alterations in specific genes.
 Genetic testing for rare diseases involves analysing an individual's DNA to identify any abnormalities or mutations that may be causing their symptoms or condition.
 This can help in providing an accurate diagnosis, understanding the underlying cause of the disease, and guiding personalized treatment and management strategies.
 Rare disease genetic testing can be performed using various techniques, including next-generation sequencing (NGS), which allows for the simultaneous analysis of multiple genes or even the entire genome.
 This technology has significantly improved the efficiency and accuracy of genetic testing, enabling the identification of rare genetic mutations.
 As a result, they are primarily used for understanding the genetics of rare diseases, physicians can identify underlying causes of undetected disorders, saving families years of hospital stays and unnecessary tests.
 Rare Disease Genetic Testing can be categorized based on molecular test that diagnose change in one or more genes, chromosomal test that is used to analyse the whole chromosomes and gene expression that is basically used to diagnose the turning on or off in different type of cells, targeted single variant, single gene and gene panel.

 Key Market Drivers